HITECHCRIME/HC_SG51_Colorized_World/README.md

-preach words, they don't mean a thing same a thing same to _everyone_ say it through the tears (tears) different everything, no simple minds that's where comes in hate who knows what next day will bring
+preach words, they don't mean a thing same a thing same to _everyone_ say it through the tears (tears)

+different everything, no simple minds that's where hate comes in who knows - what next day\ll bring

+again
 the chosen one, fast to reap
 just for you to trust (i say)
 painting grey on a masterpiece